eleshea/Healthcare-dataset_Machine-Learning/README.md

 ## Metadata
-1	Name - Name of Patient
+1.Name - Name of Patient
-2	Age - Age of patient at time of admission
+2.Age - Age of patient at time of admission
-3	Gender
+3.Gender
-4	Blood Type
+4.Blood Type
-5	Medical Condition - Primary Medical condition/ Diagnosis of Patient 6	Date of Admission
+5.Medical Condition - Primary Medical condition/ Diagnosis of Patient 6	Date of Admission
 7	Doctor - The name of the doctor for the Patient's care during admission 8	Hospital